 Due to the advice of my in-laws I had a survey completed on a property in Yiewsley before retaining lawyers.
 I have been advised that there is a flying freehold element to the house.
 Our surveyor advised that some lenders will not issue a mortgage on such a property.

-It depends who your proposed lender is.
-Lloyds has different requirements from Halifax.
-Should you wish to call us we can look into this further with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Yiewsley.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Yiewsley to see if the conveyancing costs will increase in light of this.
+It varies from the lender to lender.
+Bank of Scotland has different instructions from Birmingham Midshires.
+If you contact us we can investigate further via the appropriate mortgage company.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Yiewsley.
+Conveyancing may be slightly more expensive based on your lender's requirements.